-The goal objective of the WFT Program is to prepare Puerto Rican residents with the skills required to gain secure employment in industries that will drive the Island's economy over the next decade.
-In addition to offering training programs that meet the current construction and contractor needs to rebuild in the continued demands for ongoing disaster recovery efforts of the Island, the WFT Program will engage with eligible entities in an endeavor to provide training for residents with in skills sets needed in required by industries that are expected to grow in the upcoming years; namely, tourism, hospitality, technology, construction, manufacturing, and healthcare.3
+The objective of the WFT Program is to prepare Puerto Rican residents with the skills required to secure employment in industries that will drive the Island's economy.
+In addition to offering training programs that meet the current construction and contractor demands for ongoing disaster recovery efforts of the Island, the WFT Program will engage with eligible entities in an endeavor to provide training for residents in skills sets required by industries that are expected to grow in the upcoming years; namely, tourism, hospitality, technology, construction, manufacturing, and healthcare.3

-While the above-mentioned industries have been primarily identified as areas with unmet needs in the areas terms of economic development and availability of a suitable and ready to use skilled workforce, entities from other industries that also have training programs plans are encouraged to apply for the WFT Program.
+While the above-mentioned industries have been primarily identified as areas with unmet needs in terms of economic development and availability of a suitable and ready to use skilled workforce, entities from other industries that also have training programs plans are encouraged to apply for the WFT Program.

-Applicants interested in becoming to become subrecipients of the WFT Program should be prepared to demonstrate the number of people they plan to train and establish criteria for obtaining either a recognized certification or a professional licensing in their respective field. provide proof of available jobs to be filled, and identify potential pipelines to help trainees get placed in meaningful jobs.
+Entities interested in becoming Subrecipients of the WFT Program should be prepared to demonstrate the number of people they plan to train and establish criteria for obtaining either a recognized certification or a professional licensing in their respective field.

-The Program will start with the release of a Notice of Funding Availability (NOFA) soliciting applications from entitiesthat seeking to expand their existing workforce training programs or launch new workforce training programs and/or apprenticeship programs.
+The Program will start with the release of a Notice of Funding Availability (NOFA) soliciting applications from entities seeking to expand their existing workforce training programs or launch new apprenticeship programs.
+During this process, the Program will evaluate applications proposing programs that address the current and/or future training needs of the people of Puerto Rico.

-The WFT Program will focus on expanding existing Workforce Training Programs or developing new Workforce Training Programs ones.
-The Program will evaluate applications received through the NOFA process from entities with a project plan to expand their current training programs or to develop new programs that address the current and/or future training needs of the people of Puerto Rico.
-Funding will allow entities to accept and train a greater number of students and offer specialized skills training in on high-demand trades or occupations to potential trainees in Puerto Rico.
+Funding will allow entities to accept and train a greater number of students and offer specialized skills training in high-demand trades or occupations to potential trainees in Puerto Rico.

-Applicants striving to become Subrecipients of the WFT Program are encouraged to consider other available complementary or additional funding sources in their project plans as CDBG-DR funds can only be used on for costs that are specifically defined in these Guidelines and contemplated outlined in the NOFA.
+Entities striving to become Subrecipients of the WFT Program are encouraged to consider other available complementary or additional funding sources in their project plans as CDBG-DR funds can only be used for costs that are specifically defined in these Guidelines and outlined in the NOFA.